Electric Scooter Injury and Accident Liability

 What is an electric scooter?

-The electric scooter or e-scooter is a plug-in electric vehicle with two or three wheels — the rechargeable battery of the electric scooter stores the electricity.
-Depending on the model, electric scooters can travel 10 to 15 miles on a single charge.
+An electric scooter, or e-scooter, is a plug-in vehicle with two or three wheels powered by a rechargeable battery.
+Depending on the model, most e-scooters can travel between 10 to 15 miles on a single charge.

 What are the rules of the road for electric scooters?

-Many people think that rules don't exist for electric scooters, but this is not true.
+Many people believe that rules don't exist for electric scooters, but this is not the case.

-According to the Nevada Revised Statutes (NRS) § 484B.785, electric scooters are permitted to operate on:
+According to the Nevada Revised Statutes (NRS) § 484B.785, electric scooters are generally allowed to operate on:

-1. Roadways, bicycle lanes, paths, or routes: at a speed not exceeding 15 miles per hour.
+1. Roadways, bicycle lanes, paths, or routes at speeds not exceeding 15 miles per hour.

 2. Sidewalks and other pedestrian areas: at a speed compliant with local ordinances.